Gallagher urges Governor Newsom to veto open air drug market bill - NewsBreak

 Buying groceries in Tijuana helps Californians fend off inflation

-TIJUANA (Border Report) — Nauni says inflation has driven food prices way too high in her native Los Angeles, and that’s why she makes a two-hour drive to Tijuana every couple of weeks to buy groceries.
-On this day, she came to buy food, candy for her children...
+Nauni says inflation has driven food prices way too high in her native Los Angeles, and that's why she makes a two-hour drive to Tijuana every couple of weeks to buy groceries.